In 2011 we were offered the opportunity of organising and redesigning the Christmas Lights in our local village of Coniston.

-In 2011 Grizedale were offered the opportunity of organising and redesigning Coniston's Christmas lights.
 The annual event had previously been run by a group of volunteers, with contributions from the villagers paying for the small light display.
-However enthusiasms were beginning to run low, with the volunteers no longer having adequate time to organise the lights, so the reins were offered to Grizedale.
+However, enthusiasm was beginning to run low, with the volunteers no longer having adequate time to organise the lights, so the reins were offered to Grizedale.

-Grizedale's attempt to reinvigorate and galvanise support for the Christmas light display began with a site visit to the inimitable Blackpool illuminations' warehouse; a vast building where all the weird and wonderful fittings are stored out of season.
-They have a seemingly endless stockpile of lights, with some of the highlights including hula girls, fibreglass cameras, bloodshot eyeballs, and Laurence Lewellyn Bowen's sickly wallpaper designs bizarrely rendered in flashing LEDs.
-Thankfully they were kind enough to loan us some of their LEDs, floods and a large peace on earth good, will to all tableau for the Coniston display.
+Our attempt to reinvigorate and galvanise support for the Christmas light display began with a site visit to the inimitable Blackpool Illuminations' warehouse - a vast building where all the weird and wonderful fittings are stored out of season.
+They have a seemingly endless stockpile of lights, with some of the highlights including hula girls, fibreglass cameras, bloodshot eyeballs, and Laurence Lewellyn-Bowen's sickly wallpaper designs bizarrely rendered in flashing LEDs.
+Thankfully they were kind enough to loan us some of their LEDs, floods and a large 'Peace on earth, goodwill to all' tableau for the Coniston display.

-The 2011 display met with wide acclaim from the villagers, and only a little apprehension about the slightly spooky green flood light on the trees in St Andrews' Church graveyard.
-The hope is to continue building on this success, and cement the display as an attractive annual event - one which the community can have pride in and eventually reclaim ownership and running of - with the possibility employing the newly formed Coniston Youth Group as design consultants.
+The 2011 lights met with wide acclaim from the villagers, and only a little apprehension about the slightly spooky green flood light on the trees in St. Andrews' Church graveyard.